Dubrzr/Newsgroups-Notifier/README.md

 A tiny script to receive push notifications (using Pushbullet), and/or emails when a news is posted on multiple predefined groups and multiple hosts.

-NOTE: A new version of the notifier is available, but as a webapp [here](https://github.com/Dubrzr/NG-Notifier).
+NOTE: A new version of the notifier is available, now as a webapp [here](https://github.com/Dubrzr/NG-Notifier).

 REQUIREMENTS
 ============